 Befriend the dog.

 If your yard is separated from your neighbor’s by a fence, and they have a barker, then you are going to have problems with the noise.
-Like mentioned above, the first thing you should do is talk to your neighbor.
+As mentioned above, the first thing you should do is talk to your neighbor.
 You can also opt to befriend the dog while avoiding offering him food.

 You can do this by blocking his view from your yard so that he cannot see you or anyone in your home.
 This way, you will be getting any threat out of his way and thus give him no reason to bark.
 You may also play with him from over the fence until he gets used to seeing you.